lenada/Booktype/var/vagrant/README.md

 https://www.virtualbox.org/
 ### Build essentials
-make sure you have buildtools for your os installed install XCode if your on os xs
+make sure you have buildtools for your os installed (install XCode and DevTools if your on os x)

 ###rvm
-vagrant and chef are rubies. we could just use the ruby that is already installed on our host machine (if) for example on os x.
+vagrant and chef are rubies. we could just use the ruby that is already installed on our host machine*.
 But ideally we keep even ruby versions and its gems within the user folder. or even in our project.